 - Although not related to the EPBC regulation, all wildlife products regardless of CITES-listing must be presented to customs officials on arrival whether or not such a wildlife product might otherwise be allowed by a CITES exemption.
 This scrutiny provides another level of enforcement to those seeking to exploit CITES exemptions or involved in wildlife smuggling.

-- Restricting trade in specimens of rainsticks and the international and domestic trade of sport-hunted trophies of African elephants, Namibian southern white rhino and southern African leopard[xix];
+- Restricting trade in specimens of rainsticks and the international and domestic trade of sport-hunted trophies of African elephants, Namibian southern white rhino, and southern African leopard[xix];

-- All cetaceans (whales, dolphins, and porpoises), all sirenians (manatees and dugongs) and several marine carnivores (seals, otters, walrus, and polar bears) are given additional protection regarding domestic actions of taking and selling[xx];
+- All cetaceans (whales, dolphins, and porpoises), all sirenians (manatees and dugongs), and several marine carnivores (seals, otters, walrus, and polar bears) are given additional protection regarding domestic actions of taking and selling[xx];

-- ESA Antiques Exemption from permit for trade in wildlife, provides that an item must meet all of the following criteria [seller/importer/exporter must demonstrate]: (a) it is 100 years or older; (b) composed in whole or in part of an ESA-listed species; (c) has not been repaired or modified with any such species after December 27, 1973; and (d) is being or was imported through an endangered species “antique port.”
+- ESA Antiques Exemption from the permit for trade in wildlife, provides that an item must meet all of the following criteria [seller/importer/exporter must demonstrate]: (a) it is 100 years or older; (b) composed in whole or in part of an ESA-listed species; (c) has not been repaired or modified with any such species after December 27, 1973; and (d) is being or was imported through an endangered species “antique port.”

 4. Another useful technique for preventing and inspecting the illegal trade in wildlife is to designate special ports for the import and export of specimens of species for commercial purposes.
 This enables specialists to be located in those ports, noting that identifying specimens is a complex task, and allows enforcement to be focused.
 The US and EU publish lists where CITES specimens may be imported or exported.